shresthasubham/C-LABwork-Y1/README.md

 # C-LABwork-Y1
-includea the lab work done in C programming
+include the lab work done in C programming